-The throttle switch controls engine governed speed on gasoline and LPG powered machines serial number 006500 and above.
+The throttle switch controls engine governed speed on machines serial number 038000 and above.

-When starting the engine and to slow the engine speed to idle, place the switch in the top

-(Engine Start) position.
+When starting the engine and to slow the engine speed to idle, place the switch in the top () (Engine Start) position.

-To pick up normal debris, speed the engine to the normal governed speed by placing the switch in the bottom (Fast 1) position.
+To pick up normal debris, speed the engine to the normal governed speed by placing the switch in the bottom 🙀 (Fast 1) position.

-To pick up light litter, speed the engine to the maximum governed speed by placing the switch in the middle (\) (Fast 2) position.
+To pick up light litter, speed the engine to the maximum governed speed by placing the switch in the middle 🐳 (Fast 2) position.